kimiachenari/Street-Edge-Bearing/README.md

 # 🛣️ **Street Edge Bearing Visualization Using OSMnx** 🛣️

-This project visualizes the **edge bearings** of the street network in **District 1, Mashhad, Iran** using the **OSMnx** library.
+This project visualizes the **edge bearings** of the street network in **Mashhad, Iran** using the **OSMnx** library.
 Edge bearings represent the orientation of the street segments in the network and are useful for understanding the geometric layout of streets in urban areas.
 This project creates both a histogram and a polar plot of street orientations.

 For more information about **OSMnx**, visit [OSMnx GitHub](https://github.com/gboeing/osmnx).